immunefi-team/forge-poc-templates/src/tokens/README.md

 * [TokenExampleManipulation](./examples/TokenExampleManipulation.sol)

-Extend the Tokens contract to set an account balance for the specified token or to transfer tokens from one address to another:
+Extend the Tokens contract to set an accounts balance for the specified token or to transfer tokens from one address to another:
 ```
 // Modify the account balance for the specified token
 deal(EthereumTokens.USDC, address(this), 1 ether);